timmyzhu/WorkloadCompactor/README.md

 To run WorkloadCompactor:
 -------------------------

-1. Launch enforcement modules
+**1. Launch enforcement modules**

-This step can be skipped if WorkloadCompactor is not being deployed on a cluster and is only being used to see the placement decisions.
+*Note: This step can be skipped if WorkloadCompactor is not being deployed on a cluster and is only being used to see the placement decisions.*

 On each machine's host OS, run:

 `./src/NetEnforcer/NetEnforcer [-d dev] [-b maxBandwidth (in bytes per sec)] [-n numPriorities]`